Women in Namibia: Legal rights and parliamentary representation

 Within the past decade, Namibia has seen increased pushes for the representation of women in parliament.
 In 2004, women constituted 29% of all parliament members, placing Namibia at seventeenth in the world for female representation in parliament.
 In 2014, the South West Africa People's Organisation introduced a policy committing to filling half of its seats in parliament with women, in addition to a "zebra" system in which a male prime minister would have a female deputy minister and vice versa.
 As of 2021, 44% of the Namibian parliament has seats filled by women.

 In March 2015, Saara Kuugongelwa was appointed as Prime Minister of Namibia, making her the first woman to serve as Namibian Prime Minister.
+Netumbo Nandi-Ndaitwah became Namibia's first female vice president in 2024, and became the country's president in 2025.
+Lucia Witbooi is currently vice president, and Saara Kuugongelwa is the country's first female speaker of the National Assembly.